wp-plugins/frontpage-slideshow/readme.txt

 * v 0.9.9.1 : Improving i18n and add french translation
 * v 0.9.9.2 : Add the previous and next buttons ; Add the configuration of durations ; correct the color values validation
 * v 0.9.9.3 : Add the "use the post excerpt as a slide comment" option
+* v 0.9.9.3.1 : Minor changes on how javascript controls the slider and «use excerpt if no compment specified» option bad storage bug fix

 == Screenshots ==